 11. Contact tracing.

 Contact tracing for students and WWU employees is used to provide critical information for medical professionals to assist in their efforts to understand who might need to be tested for COVID-19 and who might need to isolate or be in quarantine.
-Contact tracing is provided through the same app successfully used by the country of New Zealand to control the spread of the coronavirus.
-Only COVID-19 response personnel and the app developer have access to information.
-Learn more about contact tracing at Walla Walla University.
+Only COVID-19 response personnel have access to private information.

 12. Campus guests.